CHENGBO97/Creative-Portfolio/Unity Games/README.md

 # [Nightmare Ladder](https://chengbo.itch.io/ff-week6)

 This is a ladder to the sky.
 Go straight ahead and dodge the food falling from the sky!
+[Watch it on YouTube](https://youtu.be/k2AqXW0H3YI), [Play it on itch.io](https://chengbo.itch.io/ff-week6).

 **🖱 Use the MOUSE to look around**